jvmncs/DeepIDS/README.md

 | Validation | 0.99857 | 0.99889 | 0.99195 | 0.99943 |
 | Test | 0.99206 | 0.99780 | 0.99319 | 0.99819 |

 Below are our results on the test set.
-Binary results are determined by converting the problem to a binary classification problem of normal vs. malicious connection attempts.
-We've included a standard softmax classifier as a baseline.
+Binary results are determined by converting predictions and labels to a binary classification of normal vs. malicious connection attempts.
+Note that the result for binary recall is not a realistic estimate of real world performance, while precision estimates are more realistic.<sup>1</sup>  We've included a standard softmax classifier as a baseline.

 |  | Baseline | DeepIDS |
 | ----- | ----- | ----- |